snehakarale/Terraform-Ansible-Project/README.md

-# Terraform-Ansible-Project
+# Azure Cloud Infrastructure Automation

 # Overview
-This project was developed as part of my college coursework to understand how to provision basic infrastructure using Terraform and configure the provisioned resources using Ansible.
+This project, developed as part of my college coursework, challenges learners to apply Terraform, Ansible, and Microsoft Azure skills to design and deploy a highly available, scalable, and secure infrastructure on Azure.
+The goal is to automate both infrastructure provisioning and guest OS configuration, following cloud automation best practices.

 The project is divided into two parts: